Kurth Kiln: Gembrook site

 The selection of the suitable site on State forest for Professor Kurth's kiln depended on adequate supplies of water, wood, and gradient.

-Firstly, the kiln needed approximately 2000 gallons (9100 litres) per day for its cooling system, secondly, it needed about 28 cords (100 cubic metres) of wood per week as feedstock, and thirdly a slope of approximately 18 feet (6 metres) was required to facilitate top loading.
-The site chosen at Tomahawk Creek about 7 km north of Gembrook met all these requirements.
+Firstly, the kiln needed approximately 2000 impgal per day for its cooling system, secondly, it needed approximately 28 cord of wood per week as feedstock, and thirdly a slope of approximately 18 ft was required to facilitate top loading.
+The site chosen at Tomahawk Creek met all these requirements.

 Water was supplied by an old mining race from the Tomahawk Creek which also powered a water wheel operating a vibrating screen to grade the charcoal before bagging.

 Much of the Gembrook landscape had been cleared for agriculture, supported a thriving timber industry and also mined for gold and gemstones since 1859 so most of the older mature forest had been disturbed in some way.
-More importantly, a large area of older and damaged messmate trees (Eucalyptus obliqua) in the nearby State forest had been deliberately ringbarked as a silvicultural treatment to encourage new regeneration growth by Forests Commission unemployment relief workers some 10 years earlier during the 1930s depression.
-Approximately 145 men had worked over nearly 4000 acres during 1930-31.
-This left a large amount of standing dry wood suitable for the kilns operation within a one-mile radius.
+More importantly, a large area of older and damaged messmate trees (Eucalyptus obliqua) in the nearby State forest had been deliberately ringbarked as a silvicultural treatment to encourage new regeneration growth by Forests Commission unemployment relief workers some ten years earlier during the 1930s depression.
+Approximately 145 workers had felled over approximately 4000 acre during 1930-1931.
+This left a large amount of standing dry wood suitable for the kilns operation within a 1 mi radius.

 Access to roads and the railway station at Gembrook for transport was an important consideration.
-There was also a critical shortage of labour to operate the kiln during the war years which was exacerbated by a major timber salvage program underway in the Central Highlands after the deadly 1939 Black Friday bushfires.
+There was also a critical shortage of labour to operate the kiln during the war years which was exacerbated by a major timber salvage program underway in the Central Highlands after the 1939 Black Friday bushfires.
 Although the site at Gembrook had not been severely burnt in either 1926 or 1939.

 Earth works commenced in late August 1941.
-A construction contract for the kiln was awarded to builders Stanley and Nance of Middle Park on 17 October and the detailed design work was done by the Forests Commission’s own architect, Mr S. J. B. Hart.
+A construction contract for the kiln was awarded to builders Stanley and Nance of Middle Park on 17 October and the detailed design work was done by the Forests Commission’s own architect, S. J. B. Hart.
 Building commenced in November and by 18 December 1941 was nearly completed.
 The architect reported on 11 February 1942 to the Secretary of the Forests Commission that the kiln was ready for operations after a small trial run.
 The project cost £1799 17s 2d which included the establishment of the site, construction of the kiln, erection of buildings, purchase of equipment, the connection of telephone and supply of water.
 It was a sizable investment.